HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/activity-catalog.md

 {:.grid}

 ## `problem-review`
-Allow the EHR user to review the patient's problem list.
+This is the EHR activity where end users (usually clinicians) review the patient's problem list.

 ### Parameters